-Following the loss of the council's debt free status during 2007/08, Link Asset Services (formerly Capita Asset Services) were engaged as the council's treasury advisor.
-The current contract is for three years until March 2020.
-The service was most recently benchmarked in March 2017 and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.
+Following the loss of the council's debt free status during 2007/08, Link Asset Services were engaged as the council's treasury advisor.
+The current contract is for three years until 31 March 23.
+The service was most recently benchmarked in March 2020 and further benchmarking exercises will be conducted every three years to ensure value for money is maintained.